ibm-cloud-docs/vmwaresolutions/archiref/veeam-cr-sa/veeam-cr-sa-ib-nw.md

 While Veeam® DataLabs enables the sandbox concept, it is not yet enabled for VMware NSX-T™ environments as it does not enable the mapping of NSX-T segments to isolated segments.
 Therefore, these solution architectures enable a sandbox with the use of both Veeam and NSX-T technologies:

 * Veeam vPower NFS service - Allows starting of VMs directly from the backup files.
-* Veeam data integration API - Enables the mounting of the backup files in a files system.
+* Veeam data integration API - Enables the mounting of the backup files in a file system.
 * NSX-T overlay segments - Enables VMs to be connected to virtual networks abstracted from physical networks.
 * NSX-T T1 - Provides routing and gateway firewall capabilities.
 * NSX-T distributed firewall - Distributed firewall enables firewall capability on east-west traffic on VMs.